idling-mind/flowfunc/README.md

 the node editor.
 The result of the evaluation will be displayed in a separate `div` at the bottom.

-The nodes are created from regular python functions with docstrings (the `add` function in the following example).
-If docstrings are not found, the parser will fall back to function signature (as in the `subtract` function).
+The nodes are created from regular python functions using it's function signature.
 It is also possible to create a node manually which offers more control.

 ```python